airbytehq/airbyte/docs/integrations/sources/microsoft-teams-migrations.md

 With the update to "camelCase", fields that may have been unrecognized or omitted in earlier versions will now be properly mapped and included in the data synchronization process, enhancing the accuracy and completeness of your data.

 - The `team_device_usage_report` stream contained a fatal bug that could lead to crashes during syncs.
-You should now be able to reliably use this stream without experiencing crashes during syncs.
+You should now be able to reliably use this stream during syncs.

-- `Date` and `date-time` fields have been typed as Airbyte `date` and `timestamp_without_timezone`, respectively.
+- `Date` and `date-time` fields have been typed as airbyte_type `date` and `timestamp_without_timezone`, respectively.